delomelas/Tactikon2/README.md

 The back-end.
 Needs a refactor to use a real DB, or at least improve the locking on the sqlite database.
 Needs to clean up and remove old games, the DB was getting a bit bogged down after 5 years and about 10Gb of data.

 ## Tact2/gamelib
-This was supposed to be everything sharable between similar multiplayer games - generic Android layouts for profile / game listings / that soft of thing / network handling.
+This was supposed to be everything sharable between similar multiplayer games - generic Android layouts for profile / game listings / network handling.

 ## Tact2/stateengine
 The core of the turn-based engine.
 Handles passing around state objects and applying "Events" to the current state to do an action of some sort.